brymck/finansu/index.md

   First, try using the function wizard in Excel.
 All functions have descriptions of what values they return and accept.
 That is, type something like `=Quote(` in a cell in Excel, then hit the _f,,x,,_ key just above the worksheet (or press `Ctrl+A`).

-  If that's confusing, check the documentation here and the [http://finansu.googlecode.com/hg/FinAnSu/Examples.xls Examples worksheet].
+  If that's confusing, check the documentation here and the [Examples worksheet](http://finansu.googlecode.com/hg/FinAnSu/Examples.xls).

   If none of that helps or if you have any questions or suggestions for clarity, go ahead and email me.
-My contact information is [#Contact_Information below].
+My contact information is [below](#Contact_Information).

 How long will you support this?
 -------------------------------